Ingest Incidents from a SIEM Using QRadar

 - Magnitude 8-10 in QRadar will be given a High severity in Cortex XSOAR.

-- UseCalculateSeverity- this input determines if the severity of the incident is set based on the Calculate Severity playbook, or if you want to set the severity based on a different attribute, by default, incident magnitude.
+- UseCalculateSeverity- determines if the severity of the incident is set based on the Calculate Severity playbook, or if you want to set the severity based on a different attribute, by default, incident magnitude.
 By default, this input is set to true.
 However, if you set this to false, you should configure the field by which you do want to determine severity in the FieldToSetSeverityFrom input, (by default, magnitude), as well as configure how magnitude values are translated in Cortex XSOAR using the ScaleToSetSeverityFrom input.

 - FieldToSetSeverityFrom- as mentioned above, if you are not calculating the severity based on the Calculate Severity playbook, you must determine the severity by one of the fields from the QRadar incident.
 QRadar has several fields that can be used to determine severity, and this can be configured in Cortex XSOAR by changing the value in the Get field for this input.
 As you can see in the screenshot below, it is set by default to Magnitude.
 However, you can change it to Severity, Credibility or any other value from the incident.